 - Contain a statement that the counter-notice is being submitted under penalty of perjury; and

-- Contain a statement that you consent to the jurisdiction of the federal court in the district where you are located and you will accept service of process from the person who submitted the original take-down notice.
+- Contain a statement that states that you consent to the jurisdiction of the federal court in the district where you are located and you will accept service of process from the person who submitted the original take-down notice.

-Upon receipt the website has up to 14 days to replace the material that was accused of infringement.
+Upon receipt, the website has up to 14 days to replace the material that was accused of infringement.
 What happens next depends on many factors.
 If the person who submitted the takedown believes he is right, you might be sued for copyright infringement.